nav33n25/IMCP/README.md

 ## 🎯 What is IMCP?

-**IMCP (Insecure Model Context Protocol)** is inspired by the famous [DVWA (Damn Vulnerable Web Application)](http://www.dvwa.co.uk/) but specifically designed for the emerging world of **AI Model Context Protocol (MCP)** security.
+**IMCP (Insecure Model Context Protocol)** specifically designed for the emerging world of **AI Model Context Protocol (MCP)** security.

-Just as DVWA revolutionized web application security training, IMCP provides a safe, legal environment to explore, understand, and learn how to exploit and defend against MCP vulnerabilities.
+IMCP provides a safe, legal environment to explore, understand, and learn how to exploit and defend against MCP vulnerabilities.

 ### 🔍 Why IMCP?